bor0/gidti/manuscript/conclusion.md

 Q>
 Q> Depending on whether we need 6 or 7 in practice has to be additionally checked.
 But we're certain that it's a natural number (by the type).

 Most programming languages that have a type system have the same expressive power as that of propositional logic (no quantifiers).
-Dependent types are powerful because they allow us to express quantifiers, which increases the power of expressiveness.
+Dependent types are powerful, because they allow us to express quantifiers, which increases the power of expressiveness.
 As a result, we can write any kind of mathematical proofs.

 In mathematics, everything has a precise definition.
-So is the case with Idris.
+Same is the case with Idris.
 We had to give clear definitions of our functions and types prior to proving any theorems.

 Q> If Idris proves software correctness, what proves the correctness of Idris?
 Q>